-Concentrations Admission Checkpoint 1 Application for teacher education admission Checkpoint 2 Application for student teaching Checkpoint 3 Completion of student teaching End of first in-service year Early Childhood English Math/Science Arabic/Social Studies/Islamic Studies For admission to the university: ≥75% graduation score for graduates from independent schools Must be: Full time Female Successful personal interview Completion of EDUC 310 &amp; 312; cumulative GPA≥2.0 No grade lower than C in any education course with field hours ≥ 70% on Lesson Plan in EDUC 312 English proficiency required for English concentrations ≥500 on TOEFL or equivalent measure Completion of all course work except for student teaching with cumulative GPA≥2.0 No grade lower than C in any education course with field hours. ≥ 70% on Micro-teach in designated course for concentration area Comprehensive test score ≥80%+ Dispositions report A minimum of ≥ 2.8/4.0) Under special conditions, candidate may take a maximum of one course concurrent with student teaching, with prior permission from the program coordinator.
-Passing grade in student teaching that includes the following: a) ≥ 70% on unit plan b) ≥ 80% on portfolio c) CEES (dispositions section at satisfactory or above (≥3.0/4.0) and classroom performance section 7/8 Learning Outcomes at satisfactory or above (≥3.0/4.0) Post-Graduation Survey a) Graduate b) Current supervisor /employer
+Concentrations Admission Checkpoint 1 Application for teacher education admission Checkpoint 2 Application for student teaching Checkpoint 3 Completion of student teaching End of first in-service year Early Childhood English Math/Science Arabic/ Social Studies/ Islamic Studies For admission to the university: ≥75% graduation score for graduates from independent schools Must be: - Full time - Female Successful personal interview Completion of EDUC 310 &amp; 312; cumulative GPA≥2.0 No grade lower than C in any education course with field hours ≥ 70% on Lesson Plan in EDUC 312 English proficiency required for English concentrations ≥500 on TOEFL or equivalent measure Completion of all course work except for student teaching with cumulative GPA≥2.0 No grade lower than C in any education course with field hours. ≥ 70% on Micro-teach in designated course for concentration area Comprehensive test score ≥70% Dispositions section of CEES completed by instructor(s) of EDUC 316 A minimum of 6/8 dispositions ≥ 3.0/4.0) Under special conditions, candidate may take a maximum of one course concurrent with student teaching, with prior permission from the program coordinator.
+Passing grade in student teaching that includes the following: a) ≥ 70% on unit plan b) ≥ 80% on portfolio c) CEES (dispositions section 7/8 at satisfactory or above (≥3.0/4.0) and classroom performance section 7/8 Learning Outcomes at satisfactory or above (≥3.0/4.0) Post-Graduation Survey a) Graduate b) Current supervisor /employer